- Converting a computer game into a board game can open up new target groups.

 5. Definition of quality standards for adaptations in order to protect the value of the brand

-2. Reservation of the developer’s consent for any adaptations
+2. Reservation of the developer’s consent for all adaptations

-3. Detailed regulations on creative control and quality assurance for adaptations
+3. Detailed rules on creative control and quality assurance for adaptations

 4. Definition of minimum standards or quality criteria for potential adaptations